aragon/ve-governance/README.md

 ### Using the Makefile

-The `Makefile` as the command launcher of the project.
+The `Makefile` as the target launcher of the project.
 It's the recommended way to work with it.
 It manages the env variables of common tasks and executes only the steps that require being run.

 ```
 $ make